-“The instructor for Intro to Film, Shaun Barry, was seriously one of the best teacher's I've had.
+“The instructor for Intro to Film was seriously one of the best teachers I've had.
 He always encouraged questions and creativity from us and stoked our artistic fires whenever we needed help.

-The advantage to the class size we had was that the entire course felt very personal as Shaun would mentor each student one on one, explaining techniques and concepts in ways that everyone understood.
+The advantage to the class size we had was that the entire course felt very personal as the instructor would mentor each student one on one, explaining techniques and concepts in ways that everyone understood.

-Already coming to the course with a fair amount of film knowledge, I had a fair amount of advanced questions; Shaun took the time to answer them to the best of his abilities and for those he couldn't answer, he did research and found the answers.
+Already coming to the course with a fair amount of film knowledge, I had a fair amount of advanced questions; the instructor took the time to answer them to the best of his abilities and for those he couldn't answer, he did research and found the answers.